 While development for the 50 at Ingolstadt took place, Wolfsburg kept up working on VW’s own future roster; with the Passat, Scirocco and Golf, soon to appear in alternating order.
 Unlike Audi’s, Giugiaro would dictate VW’s lines, and according to his telling, he came across a dissected Fiat 127 (or 128, accounts differ) on VW’s premises.
 So, the progenitor of the Golf… The Audi 50?
 Or the 127?
 Ingolstadt, clearly… but the covert rendezvous with the sensual Italian probably adding some genes to the mix.

 The Audi 50 was finally launched on October 26, 1974, a whole 6 months before the decontented Polo.
-Spanish musicians -the 70’s are an inscrutable decade- brought entertainment on the car’s reveal.
-Timing for the arrival of Audi’s new ‘supermini’ coinciding luckily with the ongoing energy crisis of the 70’s.
+Spanish musicians -the ’70s are an inscrutable decade- brought entertainment on the car’s reveal.
+Timing for the arrival of Audi’s new ‘supermini’ coincided luckily with the ongoing energy crisis of the 70’s.

-The badge engineered Polo version was launched six months later, in 1975.
-Differences were found on a lower sticker price, with the Polo being sparsely trimmed and with inferior plastics inside, mainly in the thin door panels.
-The VW offered the lower end engine options and a top speed of 82mph.
-With the Polo, VW had now an entrant to the hotly contested European mini market, where Peugeot’s 104, Fiat’s 127 and Renault’s 5 had a heady start.
+The badge-engineered Polo version was launched six months later, in 1975.
+Differences were found in a lower sticker price, with the Polo being sparsely trimmed and with inferior plastics inside, mainly in the thin door panels.
+The VW offered the lower-end engine options and a top speed of 82mph.
+With the Polo, VW now had an entrant to the hotly contested European mini market, where Peugeot’s 104, Fiat’s 127 and Renault’s 5 had a heady start.
 Thanks to Ingolstadt, VW was now in a position to play catch up, even exceed.

-So here’s the feed, Wiki: Audi made tiny inroads in this region in the 70’s, with their clean styled cars appearing occasionally in daily traffic.
-If you were inclined to Bauhaus design like I’m, their clean lines stood greatly in the traffic of the times.
-Most models being sedans (vague memories), but now, evidence at hand, the tiny 50 as well.
+So here’s the feed, Wiki: Audi made tiny inroads in this region in the 70’s, with their clean-styled cars appearing occasionally in daily traffic.
+If you were inclined to Bauhaus design like I am, their clean lines stood greatly in the traffic of the times.
+Most models were sedans (vague memories), but now, evidence at hand, the tiny 50 as well.